openedx/docs.openedx.org/source/educators/how-tos/content-tagging-how-tos/add_delete_course_tags.rst

    .. image:: /_images/educator_how_tos/ctag_course_tag_step4.png
       :alt: Screenshot of field matches displaying beneath the Add a tag field.

 #.
-If you don’t know the tag you would like to add, scroll through the list of tags until you find the tag you would like to add.
+If you don't know the tag you would like to add, scroll through the list of tags until you find the tag you would like to add.

    .. note::

-      Tags may be nested as subtags, and that clicking on the arrows will open any nexted tags.
+      Tags may be nested as subtags, and that clicking on the arrows will open any nested tags.

    .. image:: /_images/educator_how_tos/ctag_course_tag_step5.png
-      :alt: Screenshot of arrows next to tags with nexted subtags.
+      :alt: Screenshot of arrows next to tags with nested subtags.

 #.
 Once you have decided which tag you would like to add, click on the checkbox next to the tag.
 Add as many tags as you would like.